Ai (singer): 1981–1997: Early life and education

-1998–1999: Career beginnings, SX4
+1998–2000: Career beginnings, SX4

 While attending Los Angeles County High School for the Arts, Ai began her musical career by performing in a gospel choir at a Mary J. Blige concert at the Universal Amphitheatre, performing of "A Dream".
 In the same year, she appeared as a dancer in the music video for Janet Jackson's song "Go Deep".
 In 1999, Ai joined an Asian girl group called SX4, who were produced by George Brown of Kool & the Gang.
 Later in 1999, the group was offered a record label deal.

-2000–2004: Relocation to Japan
+2000–2004: Relocation to Japan, My Name Is Ai, Original Ai, and 2004 Ai

 While on a summer holiday in Kagoshima, Ai performed Monica's "For You I Will" on a local radio station, which led to her being scouted by BMG.
 She decided to take the offer, and after leaving SX4 and graduating from high school in June 2000, moved to Tokyo and debuted as a musician later in 2000.

 Ai debuted under BMG Japan sublabel RCA Records with the single "Cry, Just Cry" in November 2000.
 Two additional singles were released, "U Can Do" and "Shining Star".
-Although the latter failed to chart, "Shining Star" charted and peaked at number 98 on the Oricon singles chart.
+While the first two failed to chart, "Shining Star" charted and peaked at number 98 on the Oricon singles chart.
 Eventually, her debut studio album, My Name Is Ai was released in November 2001.
 Although not commercially successful, the album peaked at number 86 on the Oricon albums chart.

 In 2002 Ai moved to Def Jam Japan and became the first female artist signed to the label.
 Ai claimed that she felt more at home under Def Jam, as many of her co-workers shared her musical tastes.
-Her first album under the label in 2003 Original Ai debuted at 15 on Oricons album charts, and her second, 2004 Ai, debuted at number three.
+Her first album under the label in 2003, Original Ai,debuted at 15 on Oricon's album charts, and her second, 2004 Ai, debuted at number three.
 In 2004, she won the Space Shower Music Video Awards' award for Best R&B Video, with her song "Thank U".